THeK3nger/movingai-rust/README.md

 }
 ```

-and to write benchamrk over a scen file!
+and to write benchmark over a scen file!

 ```rust
 fn main() {